kevcor13/DB450----final-Project-/README.md

 * Invocies - keeping track of work/hours for a job with invoices

 ## Usage
-Once we run the script we will see a menu like the one below with the given options:
+Once we run the script we will see a menu like the one below with the given options:<br>
 <img width="285" height="82" alt="Screenshot 2025-12-10 at 3 58 08 PM" src="https://github.com/user-attachments/assets/916db0b8-8e89-4a37-9d9f-787e56758e49" />

 1) Add an employee